Gear Reviews9 min read

 6. Burt's Bees Oatmeal Dog Shampoo

-How to use it: Wet your dog thoroughly with lukewarm water.
-Apply shampoo and massage into a lather, avoiding eyes and ears.
-Rinse completely — leftover shampoo causes itching.
-Most dogs only need bathing every 4-8 weeks.
+How to use it: Wet your dog to the skin with lukewarm water.
+Massage the shampoo into a lather.
+Keep it far away from their eyes and ears.
+Rinse completely.
+Leftover shampoo residue causes severe itching.
+Most dogs only need a bath every 4-8 weeks.

 Best for: All coat types, especially dogs with sensitive skin